Outram Park food places near the MRT station

 Image credit: @wtgy_

 If you are wrecking your head over where to go for brunch this weekend, Stranger’s Reunion may be a good option.
-Besides being known for really good coffee, the cafe also whips up many noteworthy dishes such as Aburi Mentaiko Spaghetti ($21.90+), Roast Pork Baguette ($9.90+), and Spiced Baked Eggs ($15.50+).
+Besides being known for really good coffee, the cafe also whips up many noteworthy dishes such as Baked Eggs ($15.90+), Truffle Tagliatelle ($17.90+), and a full Strange Breakfast ($20.50+).
 Don’t overstuff yourself with the savoury items though, as you wouldn’t want to miss out on their desserts.
-Buttermilk waffles is one of their signatures, and popular flavours include Matcha and Azuki Beans ($12.90+) and Milo Crumble And Caramelised Banana ($12.90+).
+Buttermilk waffles are one of their signatures, and popular flavours include Milo Crumble And Caramelised Banana ($12.90+).

 Address: 33/35/37 Kampong Bahru Road, Singapore 169356